KTibow/m3-svelte/src/demos.md

   <Button variant="tonal" click={() => (open = true)}>Open</Button>
   {#if open}
     <BottomSheet close={() => (open = false)}>
       {"Anything is possible at ZomboCom!
 You can do anything at ZomboCom!
 The infinite is possible at ZomboCom!
-The unattainable is unknown at ZomboCom! ".repeat(20)}
+The unattainable is unknown at ZomboCom! ".repeat(
+        20,
+      )}
     </BottomSheet>
   {/if}
 {/snippet}